 UNICEF reports that the worst forms of child labour - such as mining, sugar

 cane harvesting and sexual exploitation – persist in the country.
-Child
+Child prostitution

-police raids ineffective and easily avoided.
-Code for Children
+ineffective and easily avoided.
+Code

 of the International Convention on the Rights of the Child (CRC) by the U.N.